 There were significant dangers in this orientation – especially in its lack of regard for what parents or the children themselves might think.
 A disposition to the right rather than the correct is a necessary part of a calling in this area – but the notion of the ‘good’ involved, while individual, has to be shared.
 It is the extent to which Thomas Barnardo was an autocrat – and imposed his thinking upon others – that are, and were, matters of great concern.

 What is the significance of all this for practitioners of social work and youth work today?
 The entrepreneurialism of Dr Thomas Barnardo finds an echo in many youth, community and voluntary organizations in which informal educators function.
 His methods – the use of outreach, the emphasis on education and training, and upon creating an environment where the well-being of the child or young person comes into focus are also familiar.
-He also professed a concern for the whole person (although just how he interpreted it is a matter of some debate).
+He also professed concern for the whole person (although just how he interpreted it is a matter of some debate).
 His fundraising activities raised the profile of work with children and young people.
 His organizing skills brought about a significant extension of practice.
 As we have seen, there are significant questions around some of his practices (especially with the benefit of hindsight) and around some of his personal characteristics – but Dr Thomas Barnardo left an indelible mark on the development of social care and practice with children and young people.

 Further reading and references

 Hitchman, J. (1966) They Carried the Sword.
 The Barnardo story, London: Victor Gollancz.
 160 pages.
-An account of Dr Barnardo and the homes etc. written by ex-Barnardo girl.
+An account of Dr Barnardo and the homes etc. written by an ex-Barnardo girl.

 Rose, J. (1987) For the Sake of the Children.
 Inside Dr Barnardo’s.
 120 years of caring for children, London: Hodder and Stoughton.
 335 pages.
 Using official sources plus interviews from former Barnardo ‘boys and girls’ Rose provides a good overview of the history of the organization and its work.
 She includes material on the impact of the mass emigration policies pursued by Barnardos.